The Best Multilayer PCB Design Tips for Circuit Board Layout

 There are a lot of important benefits to a multilayer PCB layout design over single and double-sided boards.
 Not only will you be able to save space and increase design density, but you will have better control over signal integrity issues as well.
 The key is to work ahead with your fabrication shop so that you understand their requirements for manufacturing multilayer board designs before you start.

 Fabrication shops will have different requirements based on the level of board technology that they are able to build to.
-Some shops may not be set up to build boards above a certain layer count or with very small trace and spacing widths.
-If you exceed these limitations, it may increase your fabrication costs, or result in the board not being able to be manufactured.
+Some shops may not be set up to build a multilayer PCB board above a certain layer count or with very small trace and spacing widths.
+Additionally, they may or may not be capable of printing a double sided PCB layout.
+If you exceed these limitations, it may increase your fabrication costs, or result in the board not being able to be manufactured on schedule.

 Take via types for example.
 Fabrication shops typically handle regular thru-hole vias, but you should check with them first before using buried, blind or micro vias.
 And as we mentioned, you should also confer with them about trace width and spacing, and the amount and configuration of the board layers.
 All of these factors can have an impact on the manufacturability of the circuit board, and you should have a clear understanding of them before you start your pcb layout design.